angeumutoni/inclusivetech-hub/README.md

 InclusiveTech Hub is a comprehensive platform designed to empower women and underrepresented groups in the technology industry.
 By providing access to quality education, expert mentorship, and a supportive community, we aim to create an inclusive ecosystem where everyone can thrive.

-The platform is live [https://angeumutoni.github.io/inclusivetech-hub/](url)
+The platform is live [https://angeumutoni.github.io/inclusivetech-hub/](url) **NB: If you would like to access the platform, you are required to copy the above link and paste it in your preferred browser search engine instead of clicking on it right away**

 # Problem Statement
 Despite growing awareness, women remain significantly underrepresented in technology fields.
 Access to mentorship, quality education, and supportive communities remains limited, particularly in developing regions.
 Our Solution